kube-rs/kube/architecture.md

 This lets the user focus on simply selecting the type of behaviour they would like to exhibit based on whether the object is being deleted or it's just being regularly reconciled (through enum matching on `finalizer::Event`).
 This lets the user elide checking for potential deletion timestamps and manage the state machinery of `metadata.finalizers` through jsonpatching.

 #### wait
-Contains helpers for waiting for `conditions`, and for an object to `delete`.
+Contains helpers for waiting for `conditions`, or objects to be fully removed (i.e. waiting for finalizers post delete).

 These build upon `watch_object` with specific mappers.